peterwbryant/physicsLab-SimpleObjectTrack/README.md

     Note that additional clicks will be ignored.

-2. Second, in the window titled "ROI", drag a box around the object to be tracked.
+2. Second, in the window titled "ROI selector", drag a box around the object to be tracked.

 ## Best Practices